Select how many players will play the game

 To play with a select group of people, the game creator may specify a private password and pass it out as desired.
 Such a game is listed under the "Private Games" section of "Join A Game" until either it fills up or 15 days have passed, at which point it will be deleted automatically.

-These are games belonging to a community-run tournament and are created by members with special tournament game privileges.
+These are games belonging to a community-run or system-run tournament.
+They are created by members with special tournament game privileges, or by the Conquer Club system itself.
 Such a game is listed under the "Tournament Games" section of "Join A Game" until either it fills up or 15 days have passed, at which point it will be deleted automatically.
 To participate in a tournament, go to the Join A Tournament page.
 To read all the rules and procedures for tournaments or for assistance in starting your own, please consult the Conquer Club Tournament Handbook.